-- · Install public roads to standards outlined in Element 6.2 Vehicular Access - Install water supply and hydrant to comply with standards outlined in Element 6.3 Water - Upgrade the firebreak on the southern and western perimeter to City of Wanneroo Firebreak Standards - Establish the Building Protection Zone on the perimeter of the development site as outlined in Element 6.4 Building Siting and Appendix G by removing surface, near surface and elevated fuels - Lodge a Section 70A Notification on each Certificate of Title exposed to AS 3959 construction standards, proposed by this subdivision.
-The notification shall alert purchasers and successors in title, to these exposed lots, of the responsibilities of the Fire Management Plan and bush fire building construction requirements - Comply with the City of Wanneroo's Fire Control Notice as published, on all vacant land, and - Supply a copy of this Fire Management Plan and The Homeowners Bush Fire Survival Manual, Prepare, Act, Survive (or similar suitable documentation) and the City of Wanneroo's Fire Break Notice to each lot owner subject to AS 3959 construction standards.
+- · Install public roads to standards outlined in Element 6.2 Vehicular Access - Install water supply and hydrant to comply with standards outlined in Element 6.3 Water - Establish the Building Protection Zone on the perimeter of the development site as outlined in Element 6.4 Building Protection Zone Requirements Siting and Appendix H - Establish the 100 metre temporary BPZ in the North East Precinct Development area as outlined in Appendix H - Ensure dwellings facing the Bushforever Reserve have a minimum 4 metre setback form the lot front - Ensure dwellings located on the second street back form the Bushforever Reserve are setback a minimum 5 metres from the lot front - Reduce fuel loads in the area designated for future Primary School Development and the POS Reserve - Lodge a Section 70A Notification on each Certificate of Title exposed to AS 3959 construction standards, proposed by this subdivision.
+The notification shall alert purchasers and successors in title, to these exposed lots, of the responsibilities of the Fire Management Plan and bush fire building construction requirements - Comply with the City of Wanneroo's Firebreak Notice as published, on all vacant land, and - Supply a copy of this Fire Management Plan and The Homeowners Bush Fire Survival Manual, Prepare, Act, Survive (or similar suitable documentation) and the City of Wanneroo's Fire Break Notice to each lot owner subject to AS 3959 construction standards.